thomazyazima/thomazyazima.github.io/week-2/6-your-website-solo-challenge/readme.md

 ## Release 2: Planning

 Reconsider the wireframe you created for your index.html in [week 1](../../week-1/8-wireframing).
 Do you need to make any changes to it based on what you learned about design?
-If so, make those changes to it.
+If so, make those changes.

 While you're at it, you should also make a basic wireframe for the other pages on your site including, but not limited to pages for:
  - About me